python-rope/rope/docs/configuration.rst

 Old Configuration File
 ----------------------
 This is a sample config.py.
-While this config.py works and all options here should be supported, the above documentation reflects the latest version of rope.
+While this config.py works and all options here should be supported, the above documentation reflects the recommended way to do configuration in the latest version of rope.

 .. literalinclude:: default_config.py
    :language: python3